Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Evaluation

 \subsection{Discussion and Key Takeaways}

 \paragraph{Strengths \& weaknesses of differential privacy.} The mechanisms we studied generally worked best for statistical queries over large populations.
 None of the mechanisms was able to provide accurate results (e.g. within 1\% error) for a significant number of queries over populations smaller than 1,000.
 These results confirm the existing wisdom that differential privacy is ill-suited for queries with small sample sizes.
-For large populations (e.g. more than 10,000), on the other hand, multiple mechanisms were able to provide accurate results.
-In addition, a large set of such queries exists in our corpus.
+For large populations (e.g. more than 10,000), accurate differentially private results for real-world queries appears to be an achievable goal.
+A large set of such queries exists in our corpus.
+These results suggest that differential privacy can provide both strong privacy guarantees and accurate query responses for a large portion of the queries written by analysts in practice.

-\paragraph{Mechanism performance.} Our performance evaluation highlights the variability in computation costs of differential privacy mechanisms.
-Approaches such as Elastic Sensitivity or Restricted Sensitivity incur little overhead, suggesting these mechanisms are ideal for performance critical applications such as real-time analytics.
-Given their higher performance cost, mechanisms such as WPINQ and Sample \& Aggregate may be most appropriate for specialized applications where performance is less important than suitability of the mechanism for a particular problem domain.
-For example, WPINQ is the only evaluated mechanism that supports synthetic data generation, a task known to be highly computation-intensive.

-The performance of intrinsically private queries can depend on the database engine and transformations applied to the query.
-In this work we do not attempt to optimize the rewritten queries for performance.

-\paragraph{Unsupported queries.} The current implementation of \system applies a single mechanism to an entire input query.
-As a result, every aggregation function used by the input query must be supported by the selected mechanism, or the transformation fails.
-For example, consider a query with joins that outputs both a count and an average.
-Neither Elastic Sensitivity (which does not support average) nor Sample \& Aggregate (which does not support join) can fully support this query.

-This issue disproportionately affects WPINQ, since our implementation of WPINQ does not support \lstinline|COUNT(DISTINCT ...)| queries.
-It is not obvious how to do so: the weights of any record in the database only reflect the number of duplicate rows until a join is performed (and weights are re-scaled).

-\ifextended It is possible to leverage multiple mechanisms in a single intrinsically private query by treating each output column separately.
-This approach would provide improved support for queries like the example above, which use several different aggregation functions.
-We leave such an extension to future work. \fi
+{\revisioncolor Our results also agree with the prior knowledge that queries with joins make ensuring differential privacy more challenging.
+For both mechanisms we used in our evaluation, the proportion of queries with less than 1\% error was much smaller for queries with joins than for queries without joins.
+Differential privacy for joins is an active area of research~\cite{allegro, kotsogiannis2019privatesql}, and we hope that future mechanisms can be implemented in \system to provide more accurate answers for these queries.}

+\paragraph{Mechanism performance.} Our performance evaluation demonstrates the scalability of mechanisms implemented with \system---the vast majority of the queries executed with the elastic sensitivity and restricted sensitivity mechanisms resulted in less than 50\% overhead, and the mean overhead for both was below 25\%.
+However, the results also highlight the variability in computation costs of differential privacy mechanisms---WPINQ's added joins resulted in high performance overhead for some queries.

 \tocut{ \paragraph{Performance impact of database engine.} The performance of intrinsically private queries can depend on the database engine and transformations applied to the query.
 In this work we evaluate performance using Vertica, the primary database of our target environment.
 Our results provide a relative comparison of the mechanisms which we believe will hold generally, though the precise runtimes may differ on other database systems.